BnMcGn/snakes/README.md

              	when (funcall pred x)
  	       	  collect x))))

-Snakes yield works with loop, do, dolist and recursive iteration.
+Snakes yield works with loop, do, dolist, iterate and recursive iteration.

 About values
 ------------